junxit/us-congress-bills-117/metadata.md

 - 2022-06-07 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H5296-5297)
 - 2022-06-07 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.
 - 2022-06-08 — Received in the Senate.
+- 2022-06-16 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment by Unanimous Consent.
+- 2022-06-16 — Resolution agreed to in Senate without amendment by Unanimous Consent.
+- 2022-06-21 — Message on Senate action sent to the House.